swannodette/swannodette.github.com/_posts/2015-01-09-life-with-dynamic-typing.md

   (-return-even [x]))
 ```

-One useful pattern to pair with this is to provide a common entry
+One useful pattern to pair with this - provide a common entry point:
-point:

 ```clj
 (defn return-even [x]